kuwaryogesh/Predict-salary-of-employee-/README.md

 # Predict-salary-of-employee-
-EDA Predict salary of employee using simple linear regression
+We can predict the salary of employee using simple linear regression